Bradfield/algos/graphs/knights_tour.litpy.md

 Once again we will solve the problem using two main steps:

 -   Represent the legal moves of a knight on a chessboard as a graph.
--   Use a graph algorithm to find a path of length
-    $$rows \times columns - 1$$ where every vertex on the graph is visited exactly once.
+-   Use a graph algorithm to find a path where every vertex on the graph is visited exactly once.

 Building the Knight’s Tour Graph
 ---

 To represent the knight’s tour problem as a graph we will use the following two ideas: Each square on the chessboard can be represented as a node in the graph.
+Each legal move by the knight can be represented as an edge in the graph.

+We will use a Python dictionary to hold our graph, with the keys being tuples of coordinates representing the squares of the board, and the values being sets representing the valid squares to which a knight can move from that square.

 To build the full graph for an n-by-n board we can use the Python function shown below.
-The `build_knight_graph` function makes one pass over the entire board.
-At each square on the board the `build_knight_graph` function calls a helper, `generate_legal_moves`, to create a list of legal moves for that position on the board.
-All legal moves are then converted into edges in the graph.]
+The `build_graph` function makes one pass over the entire board.
+At each square on the board the `build_graph` function calls a helper generator, `legal_moves_from`, to generate a list of legal moves for that position on the board.
+All legal moves are then made into undirected edges of the graph by adding the vertices appropriately to one anothers sets of legal moves.
 """

-from prior_section import Graph
+from collections import defaultdict

+def add_edge(graph, vertex_a, vertex_b):
+    graph[vertex_a].add(vertex_b)
+    graph[vertex_b].add(vertex_a)

-def build_knight_graph(board_size):
+def build_graph(board_size):
-    graph = Graph()
+    graph = defaultdict(set)
     for row in range(board_size):
         for col in range(board_size):
             for to_row, to_col in legal_moves_from(row, col, board_size):
-                graph.add_edge((row, col), (to_row, to_col))
+                add_edge(graph, (row, col), (to_row, to_col))
     return graph

 """
 The `legal_moves_from` generator below takes the position of the knight on the board and yields any of the eight possible moves that are still on the board.
 """

 MOVE_OFFSETS = (